Frameio/fioctl/README.md

 To preserve formatting for a command family, like `projects`, do `fioctl config projects.columns col1,col2,...`.
 To set a new table format, do `fioctl config table.fmt <new_table_fmt>`.
 Look at the python docs for tabulate to see the options available.

 Update commands usually accept an option like `--values col=val,col.nested=other_val`

+## Developing

+If you'd got an idea for something that you think could make this CLI tool better, here are some tips for getting a development environment setup!

+#### My print statement isn't work?
+What's going on?

+This CLI is written using [Click](https://click.palletsprojects.com/en/7.x/), and in Click you have to think a little bit differently about how `prints()` work because the app is running in `stdout`.
+You'll have to use `click.echo('Hello World!')` instead `print()` to see your messages.